-Although the Israeli government has denied responsibility in the incident and ruled her death as a accident, several eye-witness reports say that Israeli operation the bulldozer deliberately ran her over.
+Although the Israeli government has denied responsibility for the incident and ruled her death as an accident, several eye-witness reports say that the Israeli operation the bulldozer deliberately ran her over.

 In June 2006, Hamas militants infiltrated an army post near the Israeli side of the Gaza Strip and abducted Israeli soldier Gilad Shalit.

 Two IDF soldiers were killed in the attack, while Shalit was wounded after his tank was hit with an RPG.
 3 days later Israel launched Operation Summer Rains to secure the release of Shalit.

 He was held hostage by Hamas, who barred the International Red Cross from seeing him, until October 18, 2011, when he was exchanged for 1,027 Palestinian prisoners.

 In July 2006, Hezbollah fighters crossed the border from Lebanon into Israel, attacked and killed eight Israeli soldiers, and abducted two others as hostages, setting off the 2006 Lebanon War which caused much destruction in Lebanon.

 An UN-sponsored ceasefire went into effect on August 14, 2006, officially ending the conflict.

 The conflict killed over a thousand Lebanese and over 150 Israelis, severely damaged Lebanese civil infrastructure, and displaced approximately one million Lebanese and 300,000-500,000 Israelis, although most were able to return to their homes.